 The Devil All The Time tells the story of an orphan named Arvin Russell (Tom Holland) and the people around him.
 Arvin Russell wants to be a good man even though sometimes he can’t control his violent tendencies because of some of the vile people in his life.
 The Devil All The Time is a really great film with some really great actors who will pull you into their world for all of the movie’s runtime.

 Borat: Subsequent Film

-Borat: Subsequent MovieFilm will follow Borat as he takes his daughter to the U.S.A. to marry her off with anyone close to President Donald Trump.
+Borat: Subsequent MovieFilm will follow Borat as he takes his daughter to the U.S.A. to marry her off to anyone close to President Donald Trump.
 In the Borat: Subsequent MovieFilm’s trailer we can see the movie is poking fun at the presidency of Donald Trump and the Corona Virus Pandemic, and all of the usual misogyny, sexist, and incest jokes.

 Directed by David Fincher, Mank was already a hit even before it was on Netflix.
-Mank tells the story of the great writer Herman Mankewich who wrote one of the greatest films of all time Citizen Kane.
+Mank tells the story of the great writer Herman Mankiewicz who wrote one of the greatest films of all time Citizen Kane.
 The story jumps back and forth between when Mank is writing Citizen Kane and in the past when the politics have taken over the city of angels.

-Pixar’s new take on after and before life is the talk of the town, mainly because it’s brilliant.
-Pixar as always is tugging on your heartstrings with this emotional story that tells the story of hope, dreams and the simple joy of life.
+Pixar’s new take on After and before life is the talk of the town, mainly because it’s brilliant.
+Pixar as always is tugging on your heartstrings with this emotional story that tells the story of hope, dreams, and the simple joy of life.

 One Night in Miami

 Actor Regina King’s directorial debut is a great piece of cinema.
 One Night in Miami follows the fictional events that took place when Jim Brown, Sam Cooke, Malcolm X, and Muhammad Ali all meet in a room in a room of a motel in Miami.

 Da 5 Blood